mmistakes/minimal-mistakes/_drafts/kotlin-type-classes.md

 }
 ```

+We introduced a type parameter just to let the clients to work with the concrete DTO type, and not with an abstract interface.

 Abstracting the behavior in abstract types (or interfaces) and implementing it in concrete types, letting client function to stay generic and reusable is a common pattern in any modern high-level programming language.
 In fact, this pattern is called _polymorphism_.

 The method `validate` returns the validated data in case all the.
 Since we don't want to manage the case the data is not valid through exceptions (see [Functional Error Handling in Kotlin, Part 1: Absent values, Nullables, Options](https://blog.rockthejvm.com/functional-error-handling-in-kotlin/#2-why-exception-handling-is-not-functional) for further details), we'll introduce the `Either` type from the Arrow Kt library (if you need an insight on how to use it, please refer to [Functional Error Handling in Kotlin, Part 2: Result and Either](https://blog.rockthejvm.com/functional-error-handling-in-kotlin-part-2/)):